musamatini/T480-hackintosh/.github/README.md

 ![Repo Size](https://img.shields.io/github/repo-size/HBlanqueto/T480-hackintosh?style=for-the-badge)
 ## Disclaimer

-This EFI is based in [pierpaolodimarzo](https://github.com/pierpaolodimarzo/ThinkPad-T480) and [valnoxy](https://github.com/valnoxy/t480-oc) projects, go and support them.
+This EFI is based in [pierpaolodimarzo](https://github.com/pierpaolodimarzo/ThinkPad-T480) and [valnoxy](https://github.com/valnoxy/t480-oc) repository, go and support them.
 This repository couldn't be done without their work.

 **What's working?**

-All components and services are working, you could see [this list](https://github.com/pierpaolodimarzo/ThinkPad-T480/tree/main#-what-works) to make an idea about.
+Most of all components and services are working, take a look to [pierpaolodimarzo's list](https://github.com/pierpaolodimarzo/ThinkPad-T480/tree/main#-what-works) to make an idea about.

 ## Hardware 💻
 > **Note**